LaxarJS/laxar/docs/manuals/writing_compositions.md

 The `"${features.openPopup.onActions}"` expression is a reference to a feature defined within the `features` object and will hold the value configured in the page including the composition.
 Thus applied to the [example of the writing pages manual](#example_4), this will result in the array `[ "next" ]`.
 On the other hand the `"${topic:closeAction}"` expression generates a page wide unique event topic compatible string based on the local identifier `closeAction`.
-The result could thus be something like `"popupCompositionId0CloseAction"` which in fact is the id generated for the composition plus the local identifier.
+The result could thus be something like `"popupComposition-id0+closeAction"`, which is in fact the id generated for the composition itself, plus the local identifier.
+These *topic expressions* prevent naming collisions with topics of the page, other compositions or multiple usages of the same composition within the same page.
-These topic expressions should always be used when there is the need to have an identifier that is only used within the scope of a composition to prevent naming collisions with topics of the page, other compositions or multiple usages of this composition within the same page.
+They should always be used when there is the need to have an identifier that is only used within the scope of a composition.

 Notice that these expressions are only written as a string to be JSON compatible and that no string interpolation takes place.
-Thus something like `"myPrefix${topic:closeAction}"`would not be interpreted when assembling the page and simply be used as is.
+Thus something like `"myPrefix${topic:closeAction}"` would *not* be interpreted when assembling the page and simply be used as is.

 The assembled page thus looks similar to this: